 Corporate Portraits & Headshots in Boston | David Shopper Photography

-David is a commercial photographer who specializes in creative corporate portraits, company working candid photographs, and professional headshots in Boston.
+I am a commercial photographer who creates corporate portraits, company workplace candid photographs, and professional headshots in Boston and worldwide.
 I am one of the most trusted corporate photographers in Boston, MA and have been creating corporate portraiture for over 30 years.
 My photographs are most often used for advertising (for example: print ads, billboards, Out Of Home, etc.), corporate collateral (for example: annual reports, capability brochures, etc.), websites (website banners, team portraits, bio pages, about us pages), as well as social media (like LinkedIn portraits, Outlook portraits, business Facebook pages, etc.)

 I consider myself an editorial corporate photographer, in that my Boston business portraits have a natural, authentic style – almost a lifestyle approach.
 This candid style lends itself nicely to financial firms, the insurance industry, healthcare, banking, high-tech firms, life-science companies, biotech companies, robotic companies, educational institutions, non-profits, small businesses, home businesses, and local businesses - startups and established businesses alike.
 Candid business photography is a lot like editorial-style photography in that it presents a company in an typical everyday style, as if you were a fly on the wall during a business meeting, on a manufacturing line, or at a brainstorming session, lab experiment, or corporate event.
 I shoot real people in real life situations, producing candid portraits and candid interactions of business people in corporate environments.

 I am committed to giving each client a custom stylistic creative approach to their individual brands.
 Every client has different needs; they want to present themselves as a bespoke entity.
 To this end, I strive to understand the history of the company’s branding, their audience, demographics, and what separates them from their competition.